eniac/coral/README.md

   -h, --help                Print help
   -V, --version             Print version
 ```
+Coral has the ability to process multiple nodes in the parse tree per folding, this is controlled by the `--batch-size` parameter.
+A larger batch size will require fewer total proving steps, but each step will have more constraints.
+In our experience, between 5 and 10 total steps is usually optimal.
+However, performace significantly degrades with batch sizes over 2,500.

 You can use `--cmt-name` and `--proof-name` to choose names for your
 commitment and proof files.
 This is optional - Coral will choose a name for the